 - With the help of the Spirit dwelling in her, the Church keeps and hands on the teaching,[vii] the “good deposit,” the salutary words she has heard from the apostles,[viii]

-As the third item begins to elucidate, not only is the Apostolicity of the Catholic Church dependent upon its sustained unity with the successor of Peter, the Church’s supreme pastor, but the sustaining of the unity is a chief ministerial duty of the office the supreme pastor.
-This ministry that has succeeded from Peter has traditionally be called the ‘Peterine Ministry’.
+As the third item begins to elucidate, not only is the Apostolicity of the Catholic Church dependent upon its sustained unity with the successor of Peter, the Church’s supreme pastor, but sustaining the unity is a chief ministerial duty of the office of the supreme pastor.
+This ministry that has succeeded Peter has traditionally been called the ‘Peterine Ministry.’

 It must be said that whether there is or is not a Pope of the Catholic Church, the Peterine Ministry still exists.
 Like silence, the Peterine Ministry patiently waits to do what it was created to do.
-Even when the Pope proves himself to be a reprobate sinner and duly worthy of the pains of Hell, the Peterine Ministry remains to be ever holy, unstained, and worthy of all praise, honor, and respect, because it belongs to commission and providence of God.
+Even when the Pope proves himself to be a reprobate sinner and duly worthy of the pains of Hell, the Peterine Ministry remains ever holy, unstained, and worthy of all praise, honor, and respect because it belongs to the commission and providence of God.

-Below, I will outline the three duties of the Peterine Ministry that are found out of the two confessions that Simon Peter made about himself and one that Jesus made about him, but first the natural consequences of confession should be explained so that we can see how the Peterine Ministry was built on man cooperating with God.
+Below, I will outline the three duties of the Peterine Ministry that are found in the two confessions that Simon Peter made about himself and one that Jesus made about him, but first, the natural consequences of confession should be explained so that we can see how the Peterine Ministry was built on man cooperating with God.

-While it is very good for the soul to confess what it knows to be true (whether in public or private), we must never forget that all forms of confession comes with both a steep price and a great reward.
-The texts from all of these Gospels attest to the fact that whenever Simon Peter confessed what he knew to be true in his heart, Jesus responded in kind by giving him a new responsibility, which was consistent with his heightened spiritual awareness of God, neighbor, and self.
+While it is very good for the soul to confess what it knows to be true (whether in public or private), we must never forget that all forms of confession come with both a steep price and a great reward.
+The texts from all of these Gospels attest that whenever Simon Peter confessed what he knew to be true in his heart, Jesus responded in kind by giving him a new responsibility, consistent with his heightened spiritual awareness of God, neighbor, and self.
 It is true, confession always demands responsibility.

-In the instant case, the subsequent promises were: “The gates of the netherworld will not prevail against it,” and “Then feed my sheep.”
+In the instant case, the subsequent promises were: “The gates of the netherworld will not prevail against it” and “Then feed my sheep.”
 The fruit of Simon Peter’s Confessions was the grace that continues to sustain and propel it.
-In other words, it is because Simon Peter’s Confessions were true, why the Catholic Church has been able to outlive every monarchy, empire, kingdom, and republic that had come before it, and why the successors of Peter still lives, while the successors to his murderer, the Emperor Nero, do not.
+In other words, it is because Simon Peter’s Confessions were true is why the Catholic Church has been able to outlive every monarchy, empire, kingdom, and republic that had come before it and why the successors of Peter still live while the successors to his murderer, the Emperor Nero, do not.

-Through confession, we affirm in our minds and through our mouths what our soul knows to be absolutely true.
+Through confession, we affirm what our soul knows to be true in our minds and mouths.
 In consequence, God not only holds us responsible for what we confess with our tongue, but also charges us to put our confession to work for His will.
-In essence, God always attaches responsibility to our confession and gives us the grace that we need to persevere in that confession and responsibility.
-When Peter confessed “Yes, Lord, you know that I love [agapao] you,” he was given the responsibility to love on God’s little ones – the gift that he received was true life in Christ.
+In essence, God always attaches responsibility to our confession and gives us the grace to persevere in that confession and responsibility.
+When Peter confessed, “Yes, Lord, you know that I love [agapao] you,” he was given the responsibility to love God’s little ones – the gift that he received was true life in Christ.

-The same can be said about the confessions that we make whenever we receive the Sacraments.
-For example, a man and woman will confess a number of things during the Sacrament of Matrimony and God will give them both the sustaining grace that they need to keep every one of their vows, and to each of these confessions is attached a responsibility to love beyond herself.
+The same can be said about our confessions when we receive the Sacraments.
+For example, a man and woman will confess a number of things during the Sacrament of Matrimony, and God will give them both the sustaining grace that they need to keep every one of their vows, and to each of these confessions is attached a responsibility to love beyond herself.
 Simon Peter’s first confession came with the responsibility of keeping the keys of binding and loosing; that is, Christ Jesus gave His Church the responsibility to be the means of Salvation; meaning that, those within the Church are promised to be saved, and those without it are not promised anything.

 When we publicly confess the truth of God, God always gets the increase and glory.
 For example, look what happened when Simon Peter publicly confessed the truth of who Jesus of Nazareth was to the crowd gathered in Jerusalem for the Pentecost:

 St. Paul is another great example of how we cooperate with God without counting the cost of our confessions.
-Through God’s propelling and sustaining grace, Paul was always able to remain accountable to his confession.
-Even when his initial confession about Mark reflected a negative assessment about him,[xi] he later proved to be accountable to an improved confession about Mark.[xii]
+Through God’s propelling and sustaining grace, Paul could always remain accountable to his confession.
+Even when his initial confession about Mark reflected a negative assessment of him,[xi] he later proved to be accountable for an improved confession about Mark.[xii]
 Writing to the Church at Corinth, Paul wrote about the process of being propelled by grace with a desire to fulfill the will of God in this way: “For the love of Christ impels us, once we have come to conviction that one died for all; therefore all have died.”[xiii]

 The first duty of all men called to the Peterine Ministry is to proclaim that Jesus is the Messiah and the Begotten Son of Eternal Father, to be guided by the truth of God the Father, to obey the commands of God the Son, and to listen for and to act upon the promptings of the Holy Spirit.

-Indeed, we are all called to do these very things, but even more so the successors of Peter.
-In other words, when Simon Peter confessed who he knew Jesus to be, all those who heard (and still hear) this good news was (are) blessed, and they were (are) happy that he knew (knows) that Jesus is Savior and Lord.
-That does not mean that John, Andrew, or any of the other disciples did not know the answer to the question that Jesus asked Peter.
-On the contrary, it only means that they were not asked at that time.
+Indeed, we are all called to do these very things, but even more so, the successors of Peter.
+In other words, when Simon Peter confessed who he knew Jesus to be, all those who heard (and still hear) this good news were (are) blessed, and they were (are) happy that he knew (knows) that Jesus is Savior and Lord.
+That does not mean that John, Andrew, or any other disciples did not know the answer to the question that Jesus asked Peter.
+On the contrary, it only means they were not asked then.
 We are all called to know who Jesus is, but when the Pope knows Jesus, we are all better off and blessed by his relationship with the Lord.
-When the Pope does not know Jesus, we are not happy for him not knowing and we are not better off for his lack of knowledge.
+When the Pope does not know Jesus, we are not happy for him not knowing, and we are not better off for his lack of knowledge.

 It is also very interesting and crucial to note here that the Jews understood God Himself to be Kephas (Rock), but here Jesus deigns to give His human disciple that very same name.
 The Jews also knew God to be their Shepherd, but, in the Johannine Confession, Jesus moves to make Kephas our Shepherd.[xiv]